-How to make easy vegan Pumpkin Pie Cheesecake!
 Us Brits are a little bit wary of pumpkin.
-We don’t understand it totally and we really only use them to carve scary faces in for Hallowe’en.
+We don't understand it totally and we really only use them to carve scary faces in for Hallowe'en.
 Read on for my recipe for vegan AND gluten free Pumpkin Pie Cheesecake and that will convert the most cynical of pumpkin haters!

-The few times I have made Pumpkin Pie for a British Thanksgiving, it hasn’t exactly gone down a storm.
-I’m not sure why.
+The few times I have made Pumpkin Pie for a British Thanksgiving dinner, it hasn't exactly gone down a storm.
+I'm not sure why.
 I think it resembles an Egg Custard Tart, which is a common British pastry, found in bakeries across the land.
-Perhaps the colour is jarring, or maybe it’s because the spices are too stringent.
+Perhaps the colour is jarring, or maybe it's because the spices are too stringent.

 So, this year I had to find something that would satisfy everyone's tooth.
 Couple this with someone who is gluten-intolerant and vegan and this was no simple task.
 This is my Pumpkin Pie Cheesecake Vegan and Gluten Free recipe!

-Can you make vegan Pumpkin Pie?
+How do you make vegan Pumpkin Cheesecake?

 I also wanted to add a little traditional touch to the cheesecake so I added a vegan sour cream topping, baked right on top of the cooked cheesecake.
 This is an optional touch.
 The cheesecake will taste delicious with or without it.